harvester/docs/docs/rancher/resource-quota.md

 For more information on how the memory overhead is calculated in Kubevirt, refer to [kubevirt/pkg/virt-controller/services/template.go](https://github.com/kubevirt/kubevirt/blob/v0.54.0/pkg/virt-controller/services/template.go#L1804).

-## Adjust ResourceQuota Automatically during the Migration
+## Automatic adjustment of ResourceQuota during migration
 When the allocated resource quota controlled by the `ResourceQuota` object reaches its limit, migrating a VM becomes unfeasible.
 The migration process automatically creates a new pod mirroring the resource requirements of the source VM.
 If these pod creation prerequisites surpass the defined quota, the migration operation cannot proceed.

 _Available as of v1.2.0_

-In Harvester, the `ResourceQuota` values dynamically expand ahead of migration to accommodate the resource needs of the target virtual machine.
-After migration, the ResourceQuotas are reinstated to their prior configurations.
+In Harvester, the `ResourceQuota` values will dynamically expand ahead of migration to accommodate the resource needs of the target virtual machine.
+After migration, the ResourceQuotas will be reinstated to their prior configurations.

-Please be aware of the following considerations of the automatic resizing of `ResourceQuota`:
+Please be aware of the following constrains of the automatic resizing of `ResourceQuota`:
+- `ResourceQuota` cannot be changed during VM migration.
 - When raising the `ResourceQuota` value, if you create, start, or restore other VMs, Harvester will verify if the resources are sufficient based on the original `ResourceQuota`.
 If the conditions are not met, the system will alert that the migration process is not feasible.
-- `ResourceQuota` cannot be changed during VM migration.
-- After expanding `ResourceQuota`, potential resource contention may emerge between non-VM pods and VM pods, leading to migration failures.
-Consequently, deploying non-VM pods to the same namespace is not recommended.
+- After expanding `ResourceQuota`, potential resource contention may occur between non-VM pods and VM pods, leading to migration failures.
+Therefore, deploying custom container workloads and VMs to the same namespace is not recommended.
 - Due to the concurrent limitation of the webhook validator, the VM controller will execute a secondary validation to confirm resource sufficiency.
-If the resources are insufficient, it will auto config the VM's`RunStrategy` to **Halted**, and a new annotation `harvesterhci.io/insufficient-resource-quota: xxxxx` will be added to the VM object, informing you that the VM was shut down due to insufficient resources.
+If the resource is insufficient, it will auto config the VM's `RunStrategy` to `Halted`, and a new annotation `harvesterhci.io/insufficient-resource-quota` will be added to the VM object, informing you that the VM was shut down due to insufficient resources.
   ![](/img/v1.2/rancher/vm-annotation-insufficient-resource-quota.png)